newrelic/newrelic-quickstarts/docs/dashboard-spec.md

 # A short description for this Dashboard
 description: string, required

-# List of screenshot URLs related to this Dashboard
-type: list, required

-# URL of Dashboard JSON definition
-url: string, required

 ####################################################################################
 # Alert Condition Definition - not validating this, as the type is not controlled
 # by us and can change